heyKANB/Pumpkin-Patch/replit.md

 Farmer's Bolt: User prefers to manually select which crop type to plant using a selection interface, while keeping automatic harvesting for mature crops.
 Challenge System: User requested seasonal mini-challenges with progressive difficulty - implemented with 5 challenge types (harvest, plant, bake, earn, expand) and real-time progress tracking.
 Daily challenges are automatically generated and can only be completed once per day (no manual reset functionality).
 Initial Resources: New players should start with 3 pumpkin seeds, 3 apple seeds, and 25 coins when they first download and launch the game.
+Daily Rewards: Players can collect 5 free coins once every 24 hours.
+This resets daily and provides a reliable coin income for progression.

 # System Architecture